yyc001/freshmen-system/README.md

-# New framework for TSXT freshmen system
+# The open source version for TSXT freshmen system

 ## Technology Stacks: